Dwukn/prometheus/python/README.md

   - Focus on problems that integrate multiple concepts (e.g., combining linked lists and stacks).
   - Try to implement an algorithm without referring to notes to consolidate learning.

+### For GATE prep also focus on analysis of algorithm
 ### **Additional Tips:**
 - **Stay Focused**: The schedule is intense, but the key to mastering these concepts is consistent practice and focus.
 Don’t rush through topics—understand the underlying logic.
 - **Use Online Resources**: If you get stuck, use Python documentation or look for explanations on platforms like GeeksforGeeks, Stack Overflow, or YouTube tutorials.